-Treatment of thyroid related problems is highly variable and highly individualized.
+Treatment of thyroid-related problems is highly variable and highly individualized.

-Whenever possible the goal of treatment should be to address and reverse underlying causes of thyroid dysfunction in the body.
+Whenever possible the goal of treatment should be to address and reverse the underlying causes of thyroid dysfunction in the body.

 This isn’t always possible in every patient, but it doesn’t mean that you should ignore factors outside of typical thyroid hormone replacement.